 Jordan R. Fischbach

-Director of Planning and Policy Research
+Director of Planning and Policy Research/Vice President for Applied Research

 Dr. Fischbach earned a B.A. with Honors in History from Columbia University in 2001 and a Ph.D. in Policy Analysis from the Pardee RAND Graduate School in 2010, where he was awarded the Herbert Goldhamer Memorial Award.